Built for Better Retention

 Traditional training often drags on long after participants have mentally checked out.
 The 90 Minute Method™ is deliberately timed to match the brain's natural attention patterns: in short, high-focus cycles.
 By keeping sessions under the threshold of cognitive fatigue, and structuring courses to reengage learners every 10 to 15 minutes, it captures attention at its peak and avoids the mental slump that leads to disengagement and wasted effort.

-• The body and brain naturally flows through cycles of high mental alertness lasting 60-90 minutes, followed by a natural dip in energy and focus called ultradian rhythms.[1]
+• The body and brain naturally flow through cycles of high mental alertness lasting 60–90 minutes, followed by a natural dip in energy and focus called ultradian rhythms.[4]

 • Sustained concentration beyond this window leads to reduced cognitive performance.[5]